HISPlayer/UnityVisionOS-SDK/README.md

 # HISPlayer Unity visionOS SDK

 HISPlayer is the most advanced Unity video streaming player for visionOS, supporting local, VOD and live contents.
-It enables premium HLS video streaming inside your Unity games and metaverses on Apple Vision Pro spatial computing devices.
+It enables premium HLS video streaming inside your Unity games and metaverses on Apple Vision Pro, spatial computing device.
 We include advanced features such as multistream or automatic bitrate adaptation to secure the best video quality.

 # [The full Documentation](https://hisplayer.github.io/UnityVisionOS-SDK/#/)